shamikasule/sql-challenge/README.md

 * jupyter notebook - version 6.0.3

 ## Setup
-To run this project, install or check for installation of :
+To run this project, install or check installation of :
-* postgresql1
+* PostgreSQL 11
 * SQLAlchemy

 ## Code Examples